Guidance on the risk-based approach to combatting money laundering and terrorist financing

 Part of your risk assessment must also include a periodic review (minimum every 2 years) to test the effectiveness of your compliance regime, which includes:

 - Your risk assessment related to ML/TF, and

 - Your training program (for employees and senior management).

 This means that if your business model changes and new products or services are offered, your risk assessment should be updated along with your policies and procedures, mitigating measures and controls.

 The review or your assessment of risks related to ML/TF has to cover all components, including your policies and procedures on risk assessment, risk mitigation and enhanced ongoing monitoring.
 This will help evaluate the need to modify existing policies and procedures or to implement new ones.
 As stated before, a risk-based approach is not a static exercise.
 The risks that you have identified will change or evolve over time as new products or new threats enter your business context.
 Consequently, the adherence and completion of this step is crucial to the implementation of an effective RBA.

-For more information, please consult section 8 of Guideline 4: Implementation of a Compliance Regime.
+For more information, please consult section 8 of Compliance program requirements.